MarkJohnstoneGitHub/Refactor-COM-object-to-VBA-COM-wrapper-class/README.md

 Any custom error handling required to be done manually and/or extending the VBA Com wrapper class as required.

-**Implemented July 2nd 20223**
+**Implemented July 4th, 20223**
 - Obtain a type library by path.
 - Obtain the ComCoClass required by name
 - Created the VBA Com wrapper class for all properties and members, including Rubberduck annotations and attributes.
 - Added internal helper properties to access the wrapped Com object.
 - To implement:
-     - Covert if required parameters and return types to implemented object eg ITimeSpan
+     - Covert if required parameters implemented object eg ITimeSpan
      - Would require finding it's implementating object i.e. From known types or maybe require searching an external typelib from GUID?
      - Static helper class if required?
 Would require option to select which members required for static fields.
      - Eg.Public Property Get MaxValue() As DateTime should be implemented in a static DateTime helper class.